 Virtu Financial's (VIRT) Platform Unveils Two Big Data Tools

-Virtu Financial, Inc.’s VIRT analytics platform, Virtu Analytics, recently introduced two buy-side big data analytics utilities named Open Intell and Open Python.
+Virtu Financial, Inc.’s VIRT analytics platform recently introduced two buy-side big data analytics utilities named Open Intell and Open Python.
 Notably, the new tools, which are being handled by the broker-neutral Workflow Technology and Trade Analytics, Data and Reporting unit of Virtu Financial, can be availed by new and current Analytics subscribers.

 Shares of the company lost 0.4% on Jan 26, replicating the declines in the broader markets.